-To prevent further damage to the flooring and drywalls in your house, you will be required to contact a licensed plumber to perform a permanent repair.
+To prevent further damage to the flooring and drywalls in your house, you will be required to contact an emergency plumber in St. Johns, FL or other areas to perform a permanent repair.
 Depending on the age of the pipe and its material, a professional may recommend repiping the entire affected area behind your wall to prevent leaks from forming in the future.

 Other Ways to Temporarily Stop a Leaking Pipe